Bill Petty Memorial Scholarship

 Scholarship Awards

-• Scholarship awards will be based on merit and need.
-Awards shall be made payable to an educational entity in the name of the scholarship recipient.
+Scholarship awards will be based on merit and need.

 Qualifications and Eligibility

-• Applicants must be the resident of a South Central Emergency Medical Services SCEMS Region who are interested in a career in Emergency Medical Services EMS or advancing their EMS certification to either Paramedic or Critical Care Paramedic thereby attending a course within the SCEMS region.
+Applicants must be an employee of an EMS service in the South Central Emergency Medical Services (SCEMS) region who are interested in a career in Emergency Medical Services EMS or advancing their EMS certification to either Paramedic or Critical Care Paramedic.

-• Meeting minimum criteria does not guarantee a scholarship award.
-Other considerations include motivation, future potential, honors, area of specialization, economic status, and availability of scholarship funds, compliance with scholarship application deadline, and other requirements specified by donors of certain scholarships.
+Meeting minimum criteria does not guarantee a scholarship award.
+Other considerations include motivation, future potential, honors, area of specialization, economic status, availability of scholarship funds, compliance with scholarship application requirements, and other requirements specified by donors of certain scholarships.

-• The applicant is not eligible if he or she is receiving assistance/tuition from another EMS agency or Association.
+The applicant may not be eligible if he or she is receiving assistance/tuition from another EMS agency or Association.
+The total awards of all combined sources is not to exceed the cost of the program.

-• In applying for and accepting a grant from the Director’s Association, the grant recipient agrees that his/her grade point average and pertinent information can be released to the officers of the Association or in publicity or correspondence regarding Association activities or programming.
+In applying for and accepting a scholarship from the Association, the recipient agrees that his/her grade point average and pertinent information can be released to the officers of the Association or in publicity or correspondence regarding Association activities or programming.

 Application